ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.4
+    - updated to work with stock female Kerbals
+    - removed gender detection from names, `femaleNames` config option
 * 2.3.1
     - further improved IVA personalisation; it should now work with all mods
-    - addition/removal of toolbar botton is now done correctly
+    - addition/removal of toolbar button is now done correctly
 * 2.3
     - major code refactoring
     - removed most of code that had to run per-frame, mechanisms provided by